celtx/selenium-testing-hcs-grid/README.md

 ## Goals for new architecture

-1. Require very little changes to existing codebase
+1. Require very little changes to the existing codebase
 1. Offload selenium test execution to AWS CodeBuild
 1. Each test should execute in its own independent Selenium Grid
 1. Test failures should appear as if they failed locally, i.e the AWS CodeBuild logs should be fetched and placed in situ.
 1. Amount of concurrency should be configurable
-1. The use of the AWS CodeBuild grid MUST be opt-in, otherwise the selenium tests will run assuming a traditional Selenium Grid environment.
+1. The use of the AWS CodeBuild grid MUST be opt-in, otherwise, the selenium tests will run assuming a traditional Selenium Grid environment.
 1. Parameterized tests should dispatch each parameter to a separate AWS CodeBuild instance for increased parallelism.